IslandViewPTA/islandview-pta-site/content/lego.md

 ---
-title: FIRST LEGO League Jr
+title: FIRST LEGO League (Jr)
 date: 2018-01-21 15:26:02 -0800
 subtitle: 2019-2020 Season
-description: News and information related to First Lego League Jr program at Island View Elementary.
+description: News and information related to First Lego League and First Lego League Jr programs at Island View Elementary.
 image: "/uploads/legos.jpg"
 imageLink: https://timedotcom.files.wordpress.com/2016/03/pile-of-legos-toys-kids-blocks.jpg
 imageCredit: Photo by Time.com
 callToAction: true

 ---
-## Welcome to the IVE PTA Lego Page!

 {{< figure src="/uploads/FB-FLLJr-2-01.jpg" alt="FLLJr at IVE"  class="float-right sm:w-1/3 sm:ml-4 block p-3 bg-gray-400 rounded-lg mb-4">}}

-Below you will find more information about the two options you have for you and your student to participate in FIRST® LEGO® League Jr and FIRST® LEGO® League.
+Below you will find more information about the two options you have for you and your student to participate in [FIRST® LEGO® League Jr](#lego-league-jr-ages-6-10-grades-1-4) and [FIRST® LEGO® League](#lego-league-ages-9-14-grades-4-8).

 The biggest difference is that Lego League is competitive and requires a greater time/effort commitment, but would be great for students really interested in this kind of activity.